Qteam-tech/worldTimeApp/README.md

 A new Flutter project.
 This is my first app with flutter. that follow the tutorial from The Net Ninja publicher.
-I modified some of the code with the new version of the flutter. the was a lot of change that may help some some one.
+I modified some of the code with the new version of the flutter. there is a lot of changes that may help some one.
 Best Regards

 ## Getting Started